VinayakFia/Obsidian/COMP3153/Reflection.md

 Through this unit, I have learnt how to model systems in promela, model real life systems with structures, design and evaluate CTL/LTL formulae, and much more.
 I've developed my ability to self-learn, and learn from formatif feedback.
 Overall, this has been a very interesting course, and I hope to do more research and study of formal verification in my free time in the future.

 ## Overall Assessment
-All together, I think I line up with about a low HD mark (83 - 90) for the pre assessment work.
+All together, I think I line up with about a low HD mark (83 - 90) for the pre exam work.